rick-62/Notes/root.md

 id: wKnnZhcT81I2alc5HhXno
 title: Root
 desc: ''
-updated: 1641413163814
+updated: 1641414409675
 created: 1641216001965
 ---
 # My Notes

 I am using Dendron to store notes, especially for reference code which may be useful at a later date.
-I may also include project note
+I may also include project notes and

 ## Lookup